gabriel-dehan/WolcenExtractor/README.md

 ## Installation

-Download the latest release ZIP file and extract it in it's own directory, wherever you want.
+[Download the latest Release](https://github.com/gabriel-dehan/WolcenExtractor/releases) and extract it in it's own directory, wherever you want.

 ## Usage